 Yay! 🙂

-I could eat this poke all day long -- and that's a brilliant idea with the rice paper!
+I can eat this poke all day long -- and brilliant idea with the rice paper!
 I think I'd prefer it that way too!

 valentina